astronomer/astro-sdk/README.md

 # Using Astro as a Python Engineer

-For those who don't want to store their transformations in external SQL files or who want to create tranformation functions that are extendable and importable, we offer a rich python API that simplifies the SQL experience for the python engineer!
+For those who don't want to store their transformations in external SQL files or who want to create transformation functions that are extendable and importable, we offer a rich python API that simplifies the SQL experience for the python engineer!

 ## Setting Input and Output Tables